 But a gaping hole exists when faced with having to replace them with something—especially as it pertains to achieving greater diversity in the industry.
 I’d like to see recommendations like this come with more scalable examples of replacement strategies.
-For instance, firms committed to “hire to train” programs that focus on bringing in ambitious and hard-working entry-level talent that can be molded and upskilled into these critical roles.
+For instance, firms can commit to “hire to train” programs that focus on bringing in ambitious and hard-working entry-level talent that can be molded and upskilled into these critical roles.
 When we present these types of models for identifying unlikely sources of talent, we are 1) opening the aperture to more diverse candidates, and 2) could track that success through real data and metrics.

 While removing the certification barrier is one step to increase the talent pipeline, and ostensibly vis a vis increase diversity, it’s unlikely this step alone in regard to education will move the needle sufficiently to level the playing field.
 The working group looks to couple this recommendation with surveys of successful programs that do work to identify diverse cyber talent.
-I’ve worked with many of these initiatives and am incredibly proud of the work they do and their accomplishments: but none have been able to scale sufficiently to make a material dent in the numbers.
-This leaves employers scrambling to continue to patch together a hodgepodge of initiatives hoping it can at least have an incremental effect in their own ecosystem.
+I’ve worked with many of these initiatives and am incredibly proud of the work they do and their accomplishments, but none have been able to scale sufficiently to make a material dent in the numbers.
+This leaves employers scrambling to patch together a hodgepodge of initiatives hoping it can at least have an incremental effect in their own ecosystem.

-Not only can data collection on the technical skills of talent be quantified (again, I’m biased, but we do this through assessments mapped to the NICE Framework), but if you add an additional layer of demographics data, like title/role, years of experience, gender, degree, race or ethnicity, we can also start to view our initiatives through a different lens that not only provides a more informed starting point to bring more qualified talent into the field, but also can help companies make diversity a priority in their cyber talent strategies as well.
+Not only can data collection on technical skills be quantified (again, I’m biased, but we do this through assessments mapped to the NICE Framework), but if you add an additional layer of demographics data, like title/role, years of experience, gender, degree, race or ethnicity, we can also start to view our initiatives through a different lens that not only provides a more informed starting point to bring more qualified talent into the field, but also can help companies make diversity a priority in their cyber talent strategies as well.

 How to Take a Data-Driven Approach to Talent Development